anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 ## Iteration

 Labeling isn't just a one time event or something we repeat identically.
 As new data is available, we'll want to strategically label the appropriate samples and improve [slices](testing.md#evaluation){:target="_blank"} of our data that are lacking in [quality](../foundations/data-quality.md){:target="_blank"}.
-In fact, there's an entire workflow related to labeling that is initiated when we want to iterate.
-We'll learn more about this iterative labeling process in our [continual learning](continual-learning.md){:target="_blank"} and [data-centric AI](data-centric-ai.md){:target="_blank"} lessons.
+Once new data is labeled, we can have workflows that are triggered to start the (re)training process to deploy a new version of our system.

 ## Resources
 - [Human in the Loop: Deep Learning without Wasteful Labelling](https://oatml.cs.ox.ac.uk/blog/2019/06/24/batchbald.html){:target="_blank"}